MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_ST.rst

 **Example 1:**

-This example retrieves a subset of in-situ salinity measurements by Argo floats.
+Retrieves a subset of in-situ salinity measurements by Argo floats.

 .. code-block:: python